starch-uk/sca-extra/PLAN.md

      - Structured format for all rules
      - Instructions for using in Cursor and other AI coding environments
      - Machine-readable format for AI agents
+   - **Regex engine reference** (`docs/REGEX.md`)
+     - Regex engine configuration guide
+     - Custom Regex rule creation instructions
+     - Pattern examples and best practices
+   - **Code Analyzer configuration reference** (`docs/CODE_ANALYZER_CONFIG.md`)
+     - Complete `code-analyzer.yml` configuration reference
+     - All engine settings and properties
    - **Rule migration guides** (`docs/MIGRATION_GUIDES.md`)
      - Guide for migrating between rule versions
      - Breaking changes documentation
      - How to update code when rules change
      - Examples of code changes needed for rule updates
      - Version-specific migration paths
-   - Update README with test coverage
+   - README will include test coverage information
-   - Add troubleshooting guide
+   - Troubleshooting guide will be added
-   - Include benchmark results in documentation
+   - Benchmark results will be included in documentation

 ## Pre-commit Hook Configuration